Why travel to Sri Lanka?

 *This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

-Sri Lanka Bucket List: Best Things To Do on the Teardrop Isle
+Sri Lanka Bucket List: Best Things To Do in Sri Lanka

 #1 Climb the Iconic Lion Rock Fortress in Sigiriya